FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Ableton_Live_Tools_for_SPAT_Revolution.md

 <p>&nbsp;</p>

-If you have the 22.04.0.50152 version of the SPAT Revolution (or newer) you already have the tools installed!
+Once the SPAT Revolution and the Ableton Live Tools for SPAT Revolution have been installed from the FLUX:: Center you can go look for them in the following folder.

-The Devices are installed here: *“/Library/Application Support/Flux/Ableton Live Devices/SPAT”*
+    *“/Library/Application Support/Flux/Ableton Live Devices/SPAT”*

+<p>&nbsp;</p>

 Go to the folder location by opening the finder and use the the shortcut: *cmd+shift+G*

+<p>&nbsp;</p>

 And copy-paste this address to get to the folder where the tools are: *( without the quotes )*

     *“/Library/Application Support/Flux/Ableton Live Devices/SPAT”*

+<p>&nbsp;</p>

 ![Go to Folder](https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/SpatR/ThirdParty/Live_Tools/go_to_folder.gif)